TanuAgrawal123/100DaysOfCode/README.md

 **Today's Focus**:

- -shortcut to access a base class without having to know its type or name.
+ - Inheritance concept of OOPS in python

 **Details**:

  - Inheritance Concept-creating subclasses: defining a subclass from baseclass, properties of subclass(help to follow DRY principle) ,Method resolution order, super().__init__ method(shortcut to access a base class without having to know its type or name), isinstance method(check instance of a class ,return boolean value), issubclass(check subclass of baseclass, return boolean value),

 **Link to work**: [here](https://github.com/TanuAgrawal123/100DaysOfCode/blob/master/PythonPractice/OOPs%20in%20Python.ipynb)